-LocationBarwon Heads VIC, Australia
+LocationBarwon Heads, Australia

 Design TeamJon Clements, Graham Burrows, Tim Jackson Chris Botterill

 From the architect.
 This house is located in old Barwon Heads on a street which accommodates an eclectic mix of post war beach houses dominated by single storey weatherboard dwellings.
 Contemporary architectural houses are now weaving their way into the surrounding streets, a reflection of a shifting property market.